varun-ml/varun-ml/README.md

 - I have built Jupyter and Colab notebooks that demonstrate the use of diffusion models to generate numbers and characters based on the EMNIST dataset -- [Diffusion Models]

-Currently, I am Leading the ML team at [Needl.ai](https://www.needl.ai/).
+Currently, I am the Head of AI at [Needl.ai](https://www.needl.ai/).
 Building SOTA RAG platform for QA using LLM's, and other information retreival systems.

 [Personal Blog (wity'ai)]